mondele/btt-writer-docs/docs/tFootnotes.rst

 3. Tap at the place where you want to add the footnote.

-4. Tap the Add Footnote icon at the top left of the translated chunk.
+4. Tap the Add Footnote icon at the top left of the translated chunk (this icon appears only in the Check view of the chunk).

 5. Translate the footnote in the source text into the “Add Footnote” pop-up and tap OK.